 Our goals are directed toward investigating the mechanisms of deformation, fracture, and the biological responses in biological materials at multiple length-scales (from molecular to macroscales).
 Our work aims at bridging the gap between mechanics of materials, biology, and experimental high-energy x-ray physics to understand skeletal biology and disease as well as design principles behind biomaterials.

 Affiliated with the Department of Mechanical Engineering at the University of Utah, the Fracture and Fatigue of Skeletal Tissues Laboratory is directed by Dr. Claire Acevedo.
 Positions are currently available for graduate and undergraduate students.
-If interested please contact Dr. Acevedo directly at email@example.com.
+If interested, please contact Dr. Acevedo directly at firstname.lastname@example.org.

 The Fracture and Fatigue of Skeletal Tissues Lab’s research is currently funded by the National Science Foundation, National Institutes of Health, the Advanced Light Source, the University of Utah Center on Aging, and the National Institute for Occupational Safety & Health.